isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 Use Merge &amp; Center on the Home tab to combine and center the contents of the selected cells in one larger cell.
 You can change the alignment by clicking the Alignment buttons.

 ## <a name="named-ranges"></a>Intervalos nomeados
-<a name="bkmk_Namedranges"></a> Não é possível criar intervalos nomeados no Excel online, mas você pode usar os intervalos nomeados criados na área de trabalho do Excel em sua planilha no Excel online.
+<a name="bkmk_Namedranges"></a> Não é possível criar intervalos nomeados no Excel para a Web, mas você pode usar os intervalos nomeados criados na área de trabalho do Excel em sua planilha no Excel para a Web.

 ## <a name="number-formatting"></a>Number formatting